cynthiaobia/portfolio/README.md

 - **Pages vs. Components Organization**: Deciding how to structure the project into pages and reusable components required thoughtful organization.
 - **Passing Data via Props**: Learning how to lift and pass data between components effectively was a significant learning point.

+## Upcoming Features

+I'm excited to introduce the following features in the near future:

+- **Incorporation of CSS Framework**: I plan to integrate a CSS framework like Bootstrap or Tailwind to enhance the design and streamline the styling process.
+- **Enhanced Responsiveness**: Making the portfolio more responsive across different devices will be a priority.
+This will ensure a seamless experience for users accessing the portfolio on various screen sizes.

 ## Features

 One of the key features of the portfolio is the implementation of a `data.js` file that centralizes content.
 This approach enables easy content updates without redundant copying and pasting.
 By importing the content from this file, I can focus on refining styles and layouts.
 Additionally, I plan to incorporate my resume into the portfolio for future enhancements.